kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	H. Osteosarcoma

 ### Q22
 A 15-year-old boy presents with a painful enlarging mass of the lower left femur.
-An X-ray shows a sclerotic lesion with periosteal elevation.
+An X-ray shows a *sclerotic lesion with periosteal elevation*.
 The knee joint is not involved.
 Chest X-ray shows lesions suspicious of pulmonary metastases.
 He has a past medical history of retinoblastoma as a child.
-#### Answer:
+#### Answer: G. Osteoblastoma - ?

 ### Q23
 A 60-year-old gentleman with a past history of multiple osteochondromas affecting the right proximal humerus and ribs presents with a slowly enlarging mass of the right humerus.
-The X-ray shows endosteal scalloping and cortical thickening.
+The X-ray shows *endosteal scalloping* and *cortical thickening*.
 There is evidence of pulmonary spread on chest X-ray.
-#### Answer:
+#### Answer: B. Chondrosarcoma - ?

 ### Q24
 A 10-year-old girl presents with a tender enlarging mass affecting the diaphysis of the left femur.
 An X-ray shows this to be a lytic lesion.
 Biopsy identifies it as being a tumour of vascular endothelium.
-#### Answer:
+#### Answer: A. Angiosarcoma - ?

 ### Q25
 An 80-year-old man with known Paget's disease affecting both legs presents with a painful mass affecting the right tibia.
 An X-ray shows a lytic lesion arising from the medullary cavity.
 Pulmonary metastases are present on chest X-ray.
-#### Answer:
+#### Answer: H. Osteosarcoma - ?

 Q26-29: Theme: Management of Acute Ischaemia